daditsan/vim-config/README.md

 ```

 ## .vimrc
-*.vimrc* is the congiuration file for Vim.
-This one file can customised your Vim experience.
+*.vimrc* is the configuration file for Vim.
+This single file alone can customised your whole Vim experience.
 It mostly located in user's home directory path or *~*.
 Hidden in the home directory by default.
 If you can't find it, proceed to create it.
 Go to Home directory by running this in terminal:
 ```bash